tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/scale.rst

 Use a scale in point of sale
 ============================

-To use the scale in the *Point of Sale app*, go to :menuselection:`PoS app --> 3-Dot Menu on the PoS --> Settings`, then enable the :abbr:`IoT (Internet of Things)` box feature.
+To use the scale in the *Point of Sale* app, go to :menuselection:`PoS app --> 3-Dot Menu on the PoS --> Settings`, then enable the :abbr:`IoT (Internet of Things)` box feature.
 After this is complete, the scale device can be set.